Hangu District, Pakistan: History

 From 1540 to 1893, Hangu was ruled by two prominent figures: the Malak Khails and the Khans of Hangu.
 The Malak Khails were centrally located in the Darsamand and Mammu regions.
 Historically, nomads from Afghanistan would travel southwards during the winters.
 However, this free movement was curtailed after the 1970s due to heightened border controls.

 On 30 June 1996, Hangu District was carved out from a section of the Kohat District.
 The demarcation of its territory commences from the village of Khawaja Khizer (Jawzara), a point line between the Kohat and Hangu Districts.
 The 13th and the final Khan of Hangu was Muzaffar Khan Bangash.
 Today, his descendants live in various districts of Khyber Pakhtunkhwa including Hangu.
-Bangash is a vast tribe whose descendants are scattered around different parts of Pakistan; mostly Peshawar and other districts of KPK.
-They also reside in Afghanistan, from where they had originated, and in some parts of Iran and the Uttar Pradesh State of India.
-Some have also migrated to western countries seeking better education and improved lives.

 Demographics

 As of the 2023 census, Hangu district has 61,148 households and a population of 528,902.
 The district has a sex ratio of 96.91 males to 100 females and a literacy rate of 43.15%: 66.04% for males and 22.02% for females.
 152,504 (29.01% of the surveyed population) are under 10 years of age.
 85,727 (16.21%) live in urban areas.
 Pashto was the predominant language, spoken by 99.59% of the population.